-The classes are popular and full of students like Argelia, an immigrant in her 40s from Guatemala who knew she needed English, but was surprised to find out her job as a nursing assistant equally required her to be digitally literate.
+The classes are full of students like Argelia, an immigrant from Guatemala who knew she needed English but was surprised to find out her job as a nursing assistant equally required her to be digitally literate.

 Margarita, a student from Chile, said she never thought to touch a computer before coming to RIFLI, in large part because she didn’t know what a computer could do for her.
 “I thought it was all for people who could talk English.”

-Unfortunately, there is a wide gap between the number of under-skilled Rhode Islanders and the number of adult education openings available through the state.
-There are over 100,000 individuals of working age in Rhode Island who lack a high school credential or who speak little to no English; out of those, only 6,000 are being served by the system, according to Jill Holloway, the Director of the
+Unfortunately, a wide gap exists between the number of under-skilled Rhode Islanders and the number of adult education openings available throughout the state.
+There are over 100,000 Rhode Islanders who lack a high school credential and/or who speak little to no English.
+Out of those, only 6,000 are being served by the system, according to Jill Holloway, the Director of the

 Even if there were enough adult education services to help each person, some adults are unaware of which skills they need.
 Nilson, a participant in the program and a former educator in his native Brazil, put it simply: “How can you know you have to learn if you don’t know what’s there to learn?”